ndsev/zserio/doc/ZserioLanguageOverview.md

 import common.featuretypes.*;
 ```

-Import declarations only have any effect when there is a reference to a type name not defined in the current
+Import declarations only have any effect when there is a reference to a type or symbol not defined in the
-package.
-If package map defines its own `Coordinate` type, any reference to that within package `map` will be
+current package.
+If package map defines its own `Coordinate` type, any reference to that within package `map`
-resolved to the local type `map.Coordinate`, even when one or more of the imported packages also define a type
+will be resolved to the local type `map.Coordinate`, even when one or more of the imported packages also define
-named `Coordinate`.
+a type named `Coordinate`.

 On the other hand, if package `map` references a `Coordinate` type but does not define it, the import
 declarations are used to resolve that type in one of the imported packages.
 In that case, the referenced type